-The internal structure for the 2.5 V analog input is shown in Figure 23.
-The input circuit consists of an input protection diode, an attenuator, plus a capacitor to form a first-order low-pass filter that gives the input immunity to high frequency noise.
+The internal structure for the analog inputs is shown in Figure 23.
+Each input circuit consists of an input protection diode, an attenuator, plus a capacitor to form a first-order, low-pass filter that gives the input immunity to high frequency noise.